polkadot-fellows/xcm-format/README.md

 ### `BuyExecution`

-Pay for the execution of the current message from Holding.
+Pay for the execution of some XCM `xcm` and `orders` with up to `weight` picoseconds of execution time, paying for this with up to `fees` from the Holding Register.

 Operands:

-- `fees: MultiAsset`: The asset(s) by which to reduce Holding to pay execution fees.
+- `fees: MultiAsset`: The asset(s) to remove from the Holding Register to pay for fees.
-- `weight_limit: Option<Weight>`: If provided, then state the amount of weight to be purchased.
-If this is lower than the estimated weight of this message, then an error will be thrown.
+- `weight_limit: WeightLimit`: The maximum amount of weight to purchase; this must be at least the expected maximum weight of the total XCM to be executed for the `AllowTopLevelPaidExecutionFrom` barrier to allow the XCM be executed.

 Kind: *Instruction*